shaun-jacks/intro-R-workshop-mind/docs/01-Data-Exploration.md

 # To Filter for all visits at 36 months:
 # Create logical vector
 visits36mo <- adosm1$visit == "36"
+# This will return a vector that has a length equal to the
+# number of rows in our dataframe
+head(visits36mo)  # TRUE are values = 36, FALSE not = 36

 # use  our visits36mo  logical vector to filter dataframe
 adosm1[visits36mo, ]  # returns  a dataframe of all visits at 36mo